KevinFlanagan7/Golf-classic/README.md

     \
     &nbsp;

-+ On submission of the form, the user is brought to a page confirming that their details were received and that contact will be made when draw has been completed.
-There is also a link back to the home page.
++ On submission of the form, the user is brought to a page confirming that their details were received successfully and that the club will be in contact.
+The is a home icon link to return to home page.
+If not pressed within 10 seconds the user is redirected back to home page.
     \
     &nbsp;